GetResponse/DevZone/API/README.md

 Conditions:

 * `contact` (mandatory) – `CONTACT_ID`.
 * `customs` (mandatory) – List of one or more customs to set.
-Value of name must be composed of letters, digits and underscores only.
+Custom name must be composed using up to 32: lowercase a-z letters, digits or underscores.
+Custom content maximum length is 255 characters.

 Custom of a given name is: